dfinity/candid/tools/didc/config.md

 type configs = vec record { text; node };
 ```

-if we want to limit the depth of the left branch of a tree, we would write:
+If we want to limit the depth of the left branch of a tree, we would write:

 ```
 vec {